 Walk Among Blossoms July/August

 Sun Peaks Resort may be famous for skiing, but when the summer wildflowers are in bloom, you can’t help but want to lace up your hiking boots and hit the trails.
-Mountains once covered in snow come alive with a tapestry of colour: sunshine yellow of the Balsamroot; the candy orange of the Tiger Lily; the prickly purple of the Canadian thistle; acre after acre of pink and blue Lupine, and varying shades of greens that feel like they stretch on for days.
+Mountains once covered in snow come alive with a tapestry of colour.
+Capture the sunshine yellow of the Balsamroot, the candy orange of the Tiger Lily, and the prickly purple of the Canadian thistle.
+Wander through acre after acre of pink and blue Lupine, and varying shades of greens that feel like they stretch on for days.

 The mountain trails of Sun Peaks appear as though Mother Nature took hold of her paintbrush and speckled the hills in every known (and unknown) colour.
-Bring your camera along on your hike — you’ll want to capture and remember this natural work of art.
-The colours peak late July just in time for the annual Alpine Blossom Festival being held July 29-30, 2017.
-With entertainment as vibrant as the wildflower meadows themselves, this family-friendly festival celebrates the very best of summer in Sun Peaks.
-This year enjoy Shred Kelly.
+Bring your camera along on your hike.
+You’ll want to capture and remember this natural work of art.